UAB doctor offers advice on Memorial Day safety

 BIRMINGHAM, Ala.
-(WIAT) – Families and friends will gather this Memorial Day weekend, and that could lead to the possibility of spreading COVID-19.
-But a UAB doctor says you can avoid problems by participating in low-risk activities.
+(WIAT) — This weekend, families and friends will gather for Memorial Day and that could lead to the possibility of spreading COVID-19.
+However, a UAB doctor says you can avoid problems by participating in low-risk activities.

-UAB epidemiologist Dr. Rachael Lee says it’s best to consider high-risk vs. low-risk activities when making Memorial Day plans.
+UAB epidemiologist Dr. Rachael Lee said it’s best to consider the high-risk versus the low-risk activities when making holiday plans.
 You’ll want to avoid having large groups of people in a small, contained area, she said.
 So she wouldn’t advise having 50 people inside your home for a party, for example.

 “We all love barbecue on Memorial Day, and we want to be able to continue to have that connection with people,” Lee said.
 “And it’s been hard for people to be in quarantine, but we still need to be very careful of those spaces.”